shahriarnur03/smart-travel-alarm/README.md

 ---

-If you’re reviewing this for an interview: the code is structured to highlight clarity, separation of concerns, and practical use of Flutter ecosystems (GetX, local notifications, geolocation) while keeping the UI polished and responsive. 🙌
+The code is structured to highlight clarity, separation of concerns, and practical use of Flutter ecosystems (GetX, local notifications, geolocation) while keeping the UI polished and responsive. 🙌